javaparser/javaparser/README.md

 The _dev-files_ dir contains configurations for the Eclipse and the IDEA formatters (I took them from the JavaParser project, thanks guys!).

+The project is structured in this way:

+* We have nodes that wrap the JavaParser nodes (but can also wrap Javassist or JRE nodes)
+* The nodes contain all the information of the AST
+* Context classes contain the logic to solve methods, symbols and types in the respective context.
+* Default fallback behavior: ask the parent context for help (so if a variable identifier cannot be solved inside a MethodContext the underlying ClassDeclarationContext is asked and maybe we find out that the identifier actually refers to a field.

-An overview of the architecture of the project is available in Design.MD
+A more detailed description of the architecture of the project is available in [Design.MD](https://github.com/javaparser/javasymbolsolver/blob/master/Design.MD)

 ## Contributing